License service | On-Premise | 2GIS Documentation

 • ingress: configuration of the Ingress resource.
 Adapt it to your Ingress installation if needed.

 • persistence: configuration of the storage of the License service states.
-Depending on the selected storage type, use one of the following settings blocks:

 • host: endpoint address in the host:port format.